 In October, autumn comes into full swing.
-Let’s get in the mood!
-Learn why it’s called October, what’s happening this month, October gardening tasks, the fall baking season, the full Harvest and Hunter’s Moons, folklore, and more!
+Let’s get in the fall mood!
+Learn why this month is called October, which holidays to look out for, what to do in the garden, what to bake in the kitchen, when to see the full Hunter’s Moon, and more!

 The Month of October

-This month’s name came from the Latin octo, “eight,” because this was the eighth month of the early Roman calendar.
-When the Romans converted to a 12-month calendar, the name October stuck, even though it’s now the 10th month!
+This month’s name stems from Latin octo, “eight,” because this was the eighth month of the early Roman calendar.
+When the Romans converted to a 12-month calendar, the name October stuck despite that fact that it’s now the 10th month!
 Learn more about the origins of month names.

 The early Roman calendar, thought to have been introduced by Rome’s first king, Romulus (around 753 b.c) was a lunar calendar.
 This ancient timekeeping system contained these 10 months: Martius, Aprilis, Maius, Iunius, Quintilis, Sextilis, September, October (the eighth month), November, and December.
 Martius, Maius, Quintilis, and October contained 31 days, while the other months had 30, for a total of 304 days.
 In winter, the days were not counted for two lunar cycles.